RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters

-While performing abundance matching, we assume three different values of scatter between galaxy luminosity and $v_\alpha$: $0.21$ (the best fit value of the central CLF), $0.18$ (one sigma low), and $0.24$ (one sigma high).
+For the abundance matching model, we assume three different values of scatter between galaxy luminosity and $v_\alpha$: $0.21$ (the best-fit value of the central CLF), $0.18$ (one sigma low), and $0.24$ (one sigma high).
 As shown in Figure \ref{fig-lcen-m}, the abundance matching result is highly sensitive to the assumed scatter, but is broadly consistent with our measurement.
-The fact that the subhalo abundance matching results with input from the total galaxy luminosity function match the central and satellite CLF data is an interesting, highly non-trivial self-consistency test of both the SHAM framework and our own measurements.
+The fact that the subhalo abundance matching results with input from the total galaxy luminosity function match the red central and red satellite CLF data is an interesting, highly non-trivial self-consistency test of both the SHAM framework and our own measurements.